-Stay hydrated this summer, but avoid sugar drinks
+Stay hydrated this summer, but avoid sugary drinks

 Yes, it’s hot and we need to cool off.
 But be aware of the added sugar in cool, refreshing drinks and treats.